petrvanblokland/TYPETR-Bitcount/fontbakery/fontbakery-report.md

-* 🔥 **FAIL** <p>Variable font instance name 'Bitcount Prop Double Ink ExtraLight' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 268 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Bitcount Prop Double Ink Thin Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 267 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Bitcount Prop Double Ink SemiBold' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 272 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Bitcount Prop Double Ink ExtraLight Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 269 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]

+* 🔥 **FAIL** <p>Variable font instance name 'Bitcount Prop Double Ink ExtraLight' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 270 exceeds 32 characters.</p>
+<p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
+ [code: instance-too-long]

+* 🔥 **FAIL** <p>Variable font instance name 'Bitcount Prop Double Ink Light Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 271 exceeds 32 characters.</p>
+<p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
+ [code: instance-too-long]

+* 🔥 **FAIL** <p>Variable font instance name 'Bitcount Prop Double Ink Medium Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 275 exceeds 32 characters.</p>
+<p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
+ [code: instance-too-long]

+* 🔥 **FAIL** <p>Variable font instance name 'Bitcount Prop Double Ink SemiBold Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 277 exceeds 32 characters.</p>
+<p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
+ [code: instance-too-long]

+* 🔥 **FAIL** <p>Variable font instance name 'Bitcount Prop Double Ink SemiBold' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 278 exceeds 32 characters.</p>
+<p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
+ [code: instance-too-long]

+* 🔥 **FAIL** <p>Variable font instance name 'Bitcount Prop Double Ink Bold Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 279 exceeds 32 characters.</p>
+<p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
+ [code: instance-too-long]

+* 🔥 **FAIL** <p>Variable font instance name 'Bitcount Prop Double Ink ExtraBold Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 281 exceeds 32 characters.</p>
+<p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
+ [code: instance-too-long]

-* 🔥 **FAIL** <p>Variable font instance name 'Bitcount Prop Double Ink ExtraBold' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 274 exceeds 32 characters.</p>
+* 🔥 **FAIL** <p>Variable font instance name 'Bitcount Prop Double Ink ExtraBold' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 282 exceeds 32 characters.</p>
+<p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
+ [code: instance-too-long]

+* 🔥 **FAIL** <p>Variable font instance name 'Bitcount Prop Double Ink Black Italic' formed by space-separated concatenation of font family name (nameID 1) and instance subfamily nameID 283 exceeds 32 characters.</p>
 <p>This has been found to cause shaping issues for some accented letters in Microsoft Word on Windows 10 and 11.</p>
  [code: instance-too-long]